DRC Registration for Law School Students

 The Assistant Dean’s Office’s role in the interactive process is to share their knowledge of the essential elements of the course or program.
 It is also the Assistant Dean’s Office’s role to contact the Disability Resource Center’s access consultant if they believe that the recommended academic accommodations compromise the essential requirements of a course/program or fundamentally alter a course/program.

 The Assistant Dean’s office also provides ongoing support to Law School students regardless of registration with the Disability Resource Center, for example direct communication with instructors on behalf of students, guidance with enrollment options, general advising, etc.

 If you have completed registration with the Disability Resource Center and your Access Consultant has determined testing accommodations are reasonable, take the following steps to initiate them with the law school:

-- Complete the online application for a Law School disability variance in accordance with all variance application instructions for each of your exams (You will receive email notifications from the Law School regarding exam variance procedures and deadlines.
-Variance application deadlines must be strictly observed)
+- Complete the online application for a Law School Exam Variance in accordance with all variance application instructions for each of your exams (You will receive email notifications from the Law School regarding exam variance procedures and deadlines.
+Variance application deadlines must be strictly observed).